Pynes House is a wedding venue and hire facility with breathtaking scenery and surrounding gardens.

 On Albert’s death in 1861, Sir Stafford proposed the setting up of the Royal Albert Memorial Museum in Exeter as a practical memorial.
 The museum prospers today, having been designated ‘Museum of the Year 2012’ by the Art Fund, and is praised for its ambition and imagination.
 Today, a statue of Sir Stafford stands in Northernhay Gardens, overlooking the museum.
 Another statue can be found in the central hall at the Palace of Westminster.

 The literary world has also touched Pynes House.
 The second Earl, Walter Stafford Northcote, was a great admirer of Jane Austen and a firm believer that the house was the inspiration for Barton Park in Sense and Sensibility.
 In her book ‘In the Steps of Jane Austen’, Anne-Marie Edwards agrees that Jane’s Barton Park is Pynes House and thought it likely that Jane would have stayed at the house during one of the several holidays in Devon, enjoying some of the beautiful country walks undertaken by the equally energetic Elinor and Marianne in the novel.
 This charming Association has been passed down through generations of people in the local area and today remains as popular as ever.

 During his schooldays, Samuel Taylor Coleridge was rescued from the estate river, having run away from home, by his schoolmate, the seventh baronet of Pynes.

-Research into the history of Pynes House is ongoing, so please get in touch if you have any information or pictures that will help to create a more detailed account of the house, or the people that have lived and worked here.
+Research into the history of Pynes House is ongoing, so please get in touch if you have any information or pictures that will help to create a more detailed account of the house, or the people that have lived and worked within our wedding venue.